-Teacher Prep Instruction: One Internet enabled computer per student to access the desired memory gaming level on the EOD website http://americaview.org/programareas/education/remote-sensing-imagery-game/
+Teacher Prep Instruction: One Internet enabled computer per student to access the desired memory gaming level on the EOD website http://earthobservationday.com/

-Classroom Instructions: Go to the website click onto 'RULES' and read together with the students the game rules.
+Classroom Instructions: Go to the website click onto 'HELP' and read together with the students the game rules.
 On each turn, the player will first turn one card over by clicking onto the earth logo, then a second by doing the same.
 The images to be matched are taken from the same location and at higher gaming levels even at different periods in time.
-If the two cards match (either same location, same year or same location, different year), the two cards stay image side turned up on the game board and the player continuous.
+If the two cards match (either same location, same year or same location, different year), the player scores one point, the two cards stay image side turned up on the game board and the player continuous.
 If the images do not match, the cards are turned back over.
-The objective of the game is to locate all image pairs from the same location.
-Continue this process until students collected all sets.
-The winner is the one with the least amount of time needed to locate all pairs and or needed the least attempts to locate the image pairs.
+The objective of the game is to locate two images from the same location out of the possible tiles.
+Continue this process until time runs out or students collected all sets.
+The winner is the one with the least amount of time needed to locate all pairs.
 At the end of the game the matching images reveal information about its location and characteristics.
 The game can be used as a basis for classroom discussion for higher-grade levels.
 To play the game again with different image locations, please reload the website.

 - 1.)
-Start the game by double-clicking the desired 9-16th grade memory game link. - 2.)
-Read the game instructions by clicking on 'RULES' (top right of the game). - 3.)
+Start the game by double-clicking the 9-16th grade memory game link. - 2.)
+Read the game instructions by clicking on 'Help' (bottom right of the game). - 3.)
 Click on the 'Start' button to start the game.

 4.)
 Click on a globe image to reveal its underlying remote sensing image.
-Click on another globe image to find the matching remote sensing image, either the same image or for advanced gaming level images of the same location taken at different times.
+Click on another globe image to find the matching remote sensing image, either the same image or for advanced game images taken at different times.
 Continue until you matched all pairs.